Qian-Cheng-nju/Qian-Cheng-nju.github.io/_pages/about.md

   - /about.html
 ---

-I am Qian Cheng (程潜), a second-year PhD student in the Department of Computer Science at Nanjing University.
+I am Qian Cheng (程潜), a first-year PhD student in the Department of Computer Science at Nanjing University.
 My research focuses on formal methods on real-world systems, where I work on developing rigorous techniques to ensure the correctness and reliability of complex software systems.

 ## Research Interests